Gene editing is not ethical and shouldn’t be used

 Additionally, genetic modification technology is not safe to use.
 According to New Scientist, there is an increased risk for cancer for patients who have undergone CRISPR treatment.
 Therefore, even if the scientists can use genetic modification technology to help prevent diseases, it does not necessarily mean that in the future the patients wouldn’t be harmed or killed by the technology that was once supposed to help them.

 Coupled with the issue relating its cost, genetic editing is just not a viable option for many people.
 Even when these problems are solved, there still remains the matter of how this technology feeds and perpetuates society’s relentless categorization of perfection and desirability.
 Before we celebrate the “bigger picture” of all the wonders of genetic manipulation can bring to society, we cannot forget about its harms and consequences.

-After surviving sophomore year, Kerui Yang is proud to say that she has officially made it to junior year.
-And now that she has risen from staff writer...
+After surviving junior year, Kerui Yang is proud to say that she has officially made it to her last and final year at EHS as a senior.
+Even though she...

 Gene editing is ethical and should be used

 This past November, a Chinese researcher revealed to the world the birth of a pair of first-of-their-kind genetically engineered twin girls, according to the Associated Press.
 The researcher, He Jiankui, was studying the possibility of creating a child who would be immune to the disease HIV.
 His work, among others, shows that the the future of modifying human genes in any number of ways appears promising and may not remain merely the work of science fiction writers for long.